janheinrichmerker/thuringian-field-names/README.md

 _The project is developed as part of the [Client-side web applications](https://mht.uzi.uni-halle.de/client-seitige-web-anwendungen/) lecture at [Martin Luther University Halle-Wittenberg](https://uni-halle.de)._

+## User stories

+Please refer to the [user stories](docs/user-stoies.md) for details on the implemented features.

 ## Usage

 The field name explorer is a [React](https://reactjs.org/) app, built and run with [Yarn](https://yarnpkg.com/).